WorksApplications/kintoki/README.md

 ```

 # Models
-We provide two models, `chunk.bccwj.model` and `dep.bccwj.model` for Chunking and Parsing, which are trained using CaboCha(0.69).
-The dataset used for training is BCCWJ corpus, you can also use other dataset to train models for Kintoki.
+We provide two models, `chunk.bccwj.model` and `dep.bccwj.model` for Chunking and Parsing.
+We use BCCWJ-DepPara (https://github.com/UniversalDependencies/UD_Japanese-BCCWJ) to generate training data for the model, you can also use you own dataset to train models for Kintoki.

 - Training model

-For the detail of training model, please refer to https://taku910.github.io/cabocha/ for details.
-Kintoki use `UNIDIC` as defalult pos set and `UTF8` as default character set,
-so it is necessary to keep the same settings when training a new model for kintoki.
+We use C++ version of CaboCha (0.69) to train models for Kintoki.
+For the detail of training model, please refer to https://taku910.github.io/cabocha/ .
+Kintoki use `UNIDIC` as defalult pos set and `UTF8` as default character set, so it is necessary to keep the same settings when training a new model for kintoki.
+Models that are trained by the C++ version of CaboCha with the `UNIDIC / UTF8 ` setting can be used by Kintoki.

 # Licenses